-As much as we all wish to see every corner of the globe, it can be a challenge to do it all with limited funds and vacation time.
-Luckily, the United States is diverse enough to offer an array of exotic locales — from golden beaches to volcanic islands — all on our own home turf.
-Here are our picks for the ten most exotic destinations that don’t require a passport.
+As much as we all wish to see every corner of the globe, it can be a challenge to do it all with limited funds and few vacation days.
+Seeing exotic islands either in the Caribbean or in Southeast Asia, for example, seem like fantasies.
+Luckily, the United States is diverse enough to offer an array of exotic locales, from golden beaches to volcanic islands.

 Dry Tortugas, Florida

 Turquoise water, tons of green sea turtles and white-sand beaches with visibility seeming to stretch to forever.
 Sounds like the Caribbean, right?
 Wrong.
 The Dry Tortugas, 67 miles off Key West into the heart of the Gulf of Mexico, pack epic snorkeling alongside southern stingrays, parrotfish and schools of Creole wrasse in one of the best U.S. islands.
 This is all just a ferry or seaplane ride from the Conch Republic.
 And unlike other parts of Florida, pest prevention will be your least concern.